Bertone Ramarro: History

-Nuccio Bertone reportedly started the Ramarro project because it presented a challenge, and because most of the cars with Bertone designed bodies were sold in America, yet they featured the name of the automaker first and Bertone second, so Bertone wanted to have a car to show in America which bore the "Bertone" name first and foremost.
+Nuccio Bertone reportedly started the Ramarro project because it presented a challenge, and because most of the cars with Bertone-designed bodies were sold in America, yet they featured the name of the automaker first and Bertone second, so Bertone wanted to have a car to show in America that bore the "Bertone" name first and foremost.
+Initially, names such as “Condor” and “Photon” were considered, before "Ramarro" was chosen, Italian for a type of green lizard that can be found in the countryside around Caprie, which was then used as inspiration for the color scheme of the car.

 Reception

-Bertone originally intended to unveil the car at the Turin Auto Show in the spring of 1984 but the show ended up being rescheduled to a few months later and since the Ramarro was based on the American Corvette, they made the decision to unveil it at the 1984 LA Auto Show instead.
+Bertone originally intended to unveil the car at the Turin Auto Show in the spring of 1984, but the show ended up being rescheduled to a few months later, and since the Ramarro was based on the American Corvette, they made the decision to unveil it at the 1984 LA Auto Show instead.
 The Ramarro was well received at the show and later in 1985 was awarded Auto&Design's Car Design Award for its “bold ideas,” which they say gave “the Chevrolet Corvette an entirely new personality.”